caseyg/awesome/TOPICS.md

 *   [searxng/searxng](https://github.com/searxng/searxng) - SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
 Users are neither tracked nor profiled.

-*   [LearningCircuit/local-deep-research](https://github.com/LearningCircuit/local-deep-research) - Local Deep Research achieves ~95% on SimpleQA benchmark (tested with Qwen 3.6).
-Supports local and cloud LLMs (Ollama, Google, Anthropic, ...).
-Searches 10+ sources - arXiv, PubMed, web, and your private documents.
+*   [LearningCircuit/local-deep-research](https://github.com/LearningCircuit/local-deep-research) -  ~95% on SimpleQA (e.g. Qwen3.6-27B on a 3090).
+Supports all local and cloud LLMs (llama.cpp, Ollama, Google, ...).
+10+ search engines - arXiv, PubMed, your private documents.
 Everything Local & Encrypted.

 *   [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper) - Highlight and capture the web in your favorite browser.
 The official Web Clipper extension for Obsidian.